Visualization of Skyrmion-Superconducting Vortex Pairs in a Chiral-Magnet-Superconductor Heterostructure

-To obtain skyrmions at zero magnetic field, the magnetic field is swept from zero to 1750 Oe, and then decreased to zero.
-MFM images have been acquired in several selected fields marked by green stars as shown in Fig. 1B.
-The blue (yellow) region in the MFM images indicates positive (negative) magnetic moment $m_z$, corresponding to attractive (repulsive) magnetic force.
-From the demagnetization state shown in Fig. 1C, the alternating up-and-down labyrinthine-like domains with almost half-to-half occupancy have been observed, corresponding to a zero net magnetic moment.
+{\em Zero-field skyrmions.---} To obtain skyrmions at zero magnetic field, the magnetic field perpendicular to the sample surface is swept from zero to about 1750 Oe, and then decreased to zero.
+MFM images have been acquired in several representative fields.
+From the demagnetization state shown in Fig. \ref{FIG1}(c), the alternating up-and-down (yellow and blue) labyrinthine-like domains with almost half-to-half occupancy have been observed, corresponding to a zero net magnetic moment.

-With the increasing external field, the alternating up-and-down out-of-plane domains become more spatially separated with an enlarged blue region which represents a uniform domain with positive moment $m_z$.
-When the external field reaches 1750 Oe (blue dash line region marked in Fig. 1B), the stripe-like domains split into individual skyrmions (blue round shaped domains), as shown in Fig. 1H and 1I.
-When the field decreases to zero, stable skyrmions are clearly observed as shown in Fig. 1J.
-The distance between the isolated skyrmions is of the order of $\mu m$ and the size of the zero-field skyrmion extracted from MFM images has a typical radius of $r_{\rm sk}=95\pm6$ nm at $T=10$ K \cite{sm}.
+With the increasing external field, the yellow domains become more spatially separated with an enlarged blue region which represents a uniform domain with positive moment $m_z$.
+When the external field reaches around 1750 Oe (blue dash line region marked in Fig. \ref{FIG1}(b)), the stripe-like domains evolve into stabilized individual skyrmions (yellow round shaped dots), as shown in Fig. \ref{FIG1}(h) and (i).
+When the field is reduced to zero, stable skyrmions are clearly observed as shown in Fig. \ref{FIG1}(j), representing an equilibrium spin configuration.
+Because of the inhomogeneity of the sample, the size of the skyrmion is non-uniform (60 $\sim$ 100 nm) (Detailed analysis can be found in Ref. \cite{HeAEM}: Sample series IV).
+The distance between the isolated skyrmions is of the order of $\mu$m.
 The large distance between the skyrmions is of a great advantage for the study of the coupling of skyrmions and superconducting vortices.